 In addition to frequenting Italian-German financial circles, Mylius, who had a keen interest in literature, philosophy, art and music, also established firm friendships with the leading exponents of “Milanese” culture at the time, including Massimo d’Azeglio, Francesco Hayez and Alessandro Manzoni.

-In 1799 he married Federica Schauss (1771-1851) in Weimar.
-She introduced her husband to the court of Grand Duke Karl August of Saxe-Weimar-Eisenach, where Mylius met and frequented Friederich Schiller, Johann Wolfgang Goethe and Johann Gottfried Herder.
+In 1799 he married Friederike Schnauss (1771-1851) in Weimar.
+She introduced her husband to the court of Grand Duke Karl August of Saxe-Weimar-Eisenach, where Mylius regularly met and formed relationships with Friedrich Schiller, Johann Wolfgang Goethe and Johann Gottfried Herder.
 Within this milieu, Mylius played an important role as a contact and endorser for Italian culture in Germany and vice versa.
-A patron and benefactor, he put large amounts of money into founding nurseries, schools, libraries, prizes for students and study grants in Frankfurt am Main and Milan.
+As patron and benefactor, he put large amounts of money into founding nurseries, schools, libraries, prizes for students and study grants in Frankfurt am Main and Milan.
 It was in the Lombard capital that he achieved his most ambitious undertaking: founding and funding the “Società d’Incoraggiamento d’Arti e Mestieri”, Italy’s first technical school.

 Enrico Mylius was a man with a vision: “May our common work … every hour more worthily reach the objective for which it was created, that is to say looking after the general good and uniting around us the suffrage and sympathies of all those who love what is beautiful, useful and honest.”
 This vision is still being kept alive today.